AlexBth86/debug-todo-list-mvc-app/README.md

     });
 ```

-- For displays a counter of how many to dos are left to complete :
+- To displays a counter of how many to dos are left to complete :
   - param {number} activeTodos The number of active todos.
   - returns {string} String containing the count